+Is your baby teething?
 All parents dread it.
 The moment that angelic little smile shows signs of swelling, you know you’re in trouble.
-Each baby is different, some begin as early as three months, some begin teething as late as 12 months.
+Each baby is different, some begin teething as early as three months, some begin as late as 12 months.
 It’s a challenging time for even the calmest of parents.
-We’ve wracked our brains to share some of the best tips we’ve tried.
+We’ve wracked our brains to share some of the best tips we’ve tried to help with baby teething.

 A semi-frozen washcloth